fall inside a hole

 Trains

 Mini Mini Rail trains are typically three-car sets, with the motor and batteries located either in the locomotive or the intermediate car of the train.
-Mini Mini Rail trains use pin-style couplings which are easiest to assemble off the track.
-All of the non-steam locomotive trains are designed to use the same chassis, with longer unpowered intermediate and tail cars using a dummy chassis with the same footprint.
+Mini Mini Rail trains use pin-style couplings which are easiest to assemble by putting down the locomotive or lead car and then adding more cars onto the end.
+All of the non-steam locomotive trains are designed to use the same chassis, with the longer unpowered intermediate and tail cars using a dummy chassis with the same footprint.

 The original trains were simply on-off with a metal power switch protruding out the side.
 Two N-size batteries are held in with the help of a plastic clip.
-The initial set lineup was the Hikari (pictured), the JNR 101 series commuter train in four colors, and the D-51, which used a unique chassis with siderods.
-The EF65 was also sold in an individual box with freight cars during this early period.
+The initial set lineup was the 0 series Shinkansen Hikari, the JNR 103 series commuter train in four colors, and the D-51, which used a unique chassis with siderods.
+Each of these trains was sold in all three sizes of the early No. 1, 2, and 3 sets.
+The EF65 was also sold in an individual box with freight cars towards the end of this early period.

-The chassis was adapted for the Action Series in 1976 to include a electrical reversing switch hanging out of the front right where the power switch previously was.
+The original chassis was adapted for the Action Series in 1976 to include a electrical reversing switch hanging out of the front right where the power switch previously was.
 The power switch changed to a sliding switch on the underside which also interlocked with an electrical cutout switch that could be activated by the stop rails, with the stopping and reversing features being introduced with the Action Series.
 Most trains were converted to use the first Action Series chassis in 1976, and new sets after 1976 appears to pretty much all be Action Series.
-New trains were released for the Action Series around 1976 included using the EF-65 tooling for an EF-71 and new limited express 485 and 583 series trains.
+New trains were released for the Action Series around 1976 included using the EF-65 tooling for an EF-71 and new limited express 485 and 583 series trains, as well as retiring the unidirectional D-51 with the coach-pushed or pulled C-62 in 1977.

 Trains were sold in sets and individually early on in boxes and later in carded blister packs as three-piece trains.
 Early Action Series train came on green cards which were followed by orange cards.
 At the end of its life, private railway and other trains were released on blue cards.